PieVo/mdio-tool/README.md

 mdio-tool
 =========
-This is tool to read and write MII registers from ethernet physiscals under linux.
+This is tool to read and write MII registers from ethernet physicals under linux.
-It has been tested with Realtek and Marvell PHY's connected via PCIe.
+It has been tested with Realtek and Marvell PHY's connected via PCIe and should work with all drivers implementing the mdio ioctls.

 Syntax:
 	mdio-tool [r/w] [devname] [addr] <value>

-Building this tool requires kernel sources (includes).
-Make sure to set the path in the Makefile